A logical fallacy is a pattern of reasoning that contains a flaw, either in its logical structure or in its premises.

 Here, the logical structure of the argument is valid.
-Specifically, since premise 1 tells us that the weatherman said that it’s going to rain next week, and premise 2 tells us that the weatherman is always right, then based on what we know, we can logically conclude that it’s going to rain next week.
+Specifically, since premise 1 tells us that the weatherman said that it’s going to rain next week, and premise 2 tells us that the weatherman is always right, then based on what we know (i.e. on these premises), we can logically conclude that it’s going to rain next week.

-However, there is still a problem with this line of reasoning, since our assumption that the weatherman is always right (premise 2) is incorrect.
-As such, even though the logical structure of the argument is valid, the use of a flawed premise means that the overall argument is considered to be unsound.
+However, there is a problem with this line of reasoning, since our assumption that the weatherman is always right (premise 2) is false.
+As such, even though the logical structure of the argument is valid, the use of a flawed premise means that the overall argument is unsound.

-Overall, we can say that a sound argument is one that has a valid logical structure and true premises.
+Overall, a sound argument is one that has a valid logical structure and true premises.
 A formal logical fallacy means that the argument is invalid, due to a flaw in its logical structure, which also means that it’s unsound.
-An informal logical fallacy means that the argument is unsound, due to a flaw in its premises, though it can still have a valid logical structure.
+An informal logical fallacy means that the argument is unsound, due to a flaw in its premises, even though it has a valid logical structure.